medusajs/medusa/docs/content/add-plugins/paypal.md

 That’s all you need to integrate PayPal into the Gatsby storefront.

-Now, start the Medusa server and the Gatsby storefront server.
+Now, start the Medusa backend and the Gatsby storefront backend.
 Try adding an item into the cart and proceeding to checkout.
 When you reach the payment step, you should see the PayPal button.

 ![PayPal Button](https://res.cloudinary.com/dza7lstvk/image/upload/v1668000477/Medusa%20Docs/PayPal/SMLrptP_g6b22m.png)